tillitis/tillitis-key1/doc/threat_model/threat_model.md

     XXX: List which ones use EBR?

-- The CH552 MCU providing USB communication contains firmware that implements the UART communication with the FPGA.
-The firmware can be updated by performing port knocking.
-The knock sequence is to apply 3.3V through a 10k resistor to the D+ line, while powering on the device.
+- The CH552 MCU USB weaknesses

+  Asset: CH552 firmware.

+  Threat: Change of firmware to listen and modify to communication between client app and device app.
+For instance:

+    - The controller firmware can be updated over USB.

-  Physical access and access to a CH55x programmer board means an attacker can change the USB controller firmware.
+      An attacker with physical access to the TKey and a CH55x programmer board can change the USB controller firmware.
 This means they can listen to and modify all communication between the client and the firmware and the client and a device app.

-  There may be vulnerabilities reachable through USB to the firmware of the CH552, allowing both controlled execution and modification of the CH552 firmware.
+    - There may be vulnerabilities in the CH552 firmware reachable through USB allowing both controlled execution and modification of the CH552 firmware.

+  These are outside the security boundary defined above but mentioned since a user can actively do a test to mitigate the threat.

-  Possible mitigation: Use of a challenge/response with an app with a known public key, like the one used with `tkey-verify`, can prove that the communication is unmodified.
+  Partial mitigation: `tkey-verify` uses a cryptographic challenge/response against a known public key with a device app.

-## Scope

-#### In scope

-- SW attacks from the host against the firmware in the FPGA as well as the FPGA design itself via the USB host interface.

-- Timing attacks on the firmware and the FPGA design.

-#### Out of scope

-- Leakage and glitching attacks including:

-  - Faulting of the execution by the CPU in the FPGA and the CH552 MCU.

-  - EM leakage.

-- Warm boot attacks.
-It should be hard to successfully perform against the TKey, but the attack is not yet fully mitigated.

-- Attacks on the TKey device apps.

-- Attacks on anything outside the FPGA chip.
+  Succesfully verifying the signature by running `tkey-verify` verifies that the communication, at least for those commands, is not modified.

+### Sigsum private key

+Threat: Leaking or changing to malicious

+Mitigation:

+- Encrypted at rest.

+- Used in an airgapped environment.

 ## Threat Actors - The bad guys